 Prior Services Appraisers are required to disclose other services they have provided regarding the subject property in the prior three years.
 These other services may include valuation, management, brokerage, or any other real estates related services.
-We have previously provided no services in this time period.
+Our firm previously appraised this property with an effective date of May 3, 2016.
+The previous appraisal was prepared for the same client and for the same intended use.
+The current appraisal serves to update the appraisal with any new land sales and reflect current market conditions in the area.